-410 plume, cleaner sample liquid from the previous airmass sampled can dilute the current measurement, resulting in an underestimation of the BrC levels.
-The hysteresis effect is most obvious when the plume concentration changes significantly during a short period.
-These large hysteresis effects can to some extent be removed.

-MC-LWCC: For the MC BrC measurement system, liquid remains in the MC, syringe, and liquid lines associated with a specific MC (red in Fig. 1, this whole group is referred to as just the MC) and in the common sample line and liquid filter

-415 shared by both MCs (green in Fig. 1) from the previous sample, although these common lines are flushed with sample prior to the measurement to minimize some of the latter hysteresis effect.
-Some fraction of the hysteresis can be removed by estimating its contribution based on comparison to a measurement that is not as affected by hysteresis, such as the CO measurement.
-The approach is based on two assumptions: (1) The volume fraction due to residues from the previous run does not change, making a constant hysteresis effect, no matter dilution or enrichment; (2) The WS BrC level is zero (or at least much lower compared
+- 395 sharply (i.e., any hysteresis associated with the CO measurement is much less).
+The hysteresis in WS BrC results in it being overestimated when the aircraft moves out of a polluted region to a cleaner environment due to high residual concentrations from the previous run.
+Conversely, when moving from a region of low to high concentration, such as entering the smoke plume, cleaner sample liquid from the previous airmass sampled can dilute the current measurement, resulting in an underestimation of the BrC levels.
+The hysteresis effect is most obvious when the plume concentration changes significantly 400 during a short period.
+These large hysteresis effects can to some extent be removed. - MC-LWCC: For the MC BrC measurement system, liquid remains in the MC, syringe, and liquid lines associated with a specific MC (red in Fig. 1, this whole group is referred to as just the MC) and in the common sample line and liquid filter shared by both MCs (green in Fig. 1) from the previous sample, although these common lines are flushed with sample prior to the measurement to minimize some of the latter hysteresis effect.
+Some fraction of the hysteresis can be removed by estimating - 405 its contribution based on comparison to a measurement that is not as affected by hysteresis, such as the CO measurement.
+The approach is based on two assumptions: (1) The volume fraction due to residues from the previous run does not change, making a constant hysteresis effect, no matter dilution or enrichment; (2) The WS BrC level is zero (or at least much lower compared to in the plume) when the CO concentration is at background concentrations, in this case we assume this occurs if CO < 80 ppbv.
+For i-th MC sample, we decompose the hysteresis into two components: (1) residue from a previous run of the same MC - used to collect the currently analyzed sample, which, since there are two MCs running alternatively, is sample from the (i-2)-th sample (i.e., red components in Fig. 1) and (2) residue from the tubing transporting the liquid from the MC to the LWCC (including the particle filter) which comes from the (i-1)-th (i.e., immediately preceding) sample (green components in Fig. 1).
+We pick time periods when the DC-8 was exiting fire plumes, in which case the observed WS BrC signals following the smoke plumes were ideally all due to contribution from the previous airmass sampled.

-- 420 to in the plume) when the CO concentration is at background concentrations, in this case we assume this occurs if CO < 80 - ppby.
-For i-th MC sample, we decompose the hysteresis into two components: (1) residue from a previous run of the same MC used to collect the currently analyzed sample, which, since there are two MCs running alternatively, is sample from the (i-2)th sample (i.e., red components in Fig. 1) and (2) residue from the tubing transporting the liquid from the MC to the LWCC (including the particle filter) which comes from the (i-1)-th (i.e., immediately preceding) sample (green components in Fig. 1).
-We pick time periods when the DC-8 was exiting fire plumes, in which case the observed WS BrC signals following the 425 - smoke plumes were ideally all due to contribution from the previous airmass sampled.
-We assume the observed WS BrC absorption at the i-th sample is due to a% of the real WS BrC during the time period of the i-th sample, b% due to (i-1)-th sample from the tubing, and c% due to (i-2)-th sample from the MC.
+415 We assume a% of the observed WS BrC absorption at i-th sample is due to the real WS BrC during the time period of the i-th sample, b% due to (i-1)-th sample from the tubing, and c% due to (i-2)-th sample from the MC.
 Based on mass conservation, the relationship between the coefficients and absorption can be described by the following equations.

-$$430 \quad a + b + c = 100 \tag{3}$$
+$$a + b + c = 100$$

-$$Abs{i,observed} = a\% \times Abs{i,real} + b\% \times Abs{i-1,observed} + c\% \times Abs{i-2,observed}$$
+$$Abs{i,observed} = a\% \times Abs{i,real} + b\% \times Abs{i-1,observed} + c\% \times Abs{i-2,observed}$$ (4)

-(4)

-Rearranging Eqn (4),
+420 Rearranging Eqn (4),

-$$a\% \times Abs{i,real} = Abs{i,observed} - b\% \times Abs{i-1,observed} - c\% \times Abs{i-2,observed}$$
+$a\% \times Abs{i,real} = Abs{i,observed} - b\% \times Abs{i-1,observed} - c\% \times Abs{i-2,observed}$

-Using the sample immediately after the DC-8 had just exited the plume and labelling the last WS BrC measurement within the

-435 plume as Abs{0.observed} the series of measurements can be described as:
+Using the sample immediately after the DC-8 had just exited the plume and labelling the last WS BrC measurement within the plume as Abs{0,observed} the series of measurements can be described as: